vishakseshadri/slack_janitor/README.md

 The channel names mentioned in allowlist.txt will not be archived even if it meets criteria If there are any channels in archivelist.txt, only they will be checked for archival.

+Originally looked into https://github.com/Symantec/slack-autoarchive but it had some issues which were easier to fix by rewriting in Ruby.

 ## Requirements
 * Ruby 2.7.1
 * Slack App with the following Scopes: